ekzestencial/cloud-config/README.md

 # hello-world
-it's a test repository.
+it's a respository for cloud config
-third line